Inferring networks from time series: a neural approach: Introduction

-In the following, we train a neural network to find a network adjacency matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$ that, when inserted into an underlying physical equation, optimally reproduces a given dataset.
-Using a neural net allows us to exploit the fact that, as the net trains, it traverses the space of all graphs, calculating a loss function at each point.
-By tracking the its path and gathering the loss values we are able to construct a probability density on the adjacency matrix, allowing for uncertainty quantification.
-In this work we learn networks with up to $1000$ nodes (or a million parameters to be learned) while outperforming traditional regression methods on noisy data, both in terms of predictive performance and computational efficiency.
-We begin with two application studies: first, we infer locations of a power line cut in the British power grid from observations of the network response to the cut; and secondly, we infer economic cost relations between retail centres in Greater London.
-Thereafter we conduct a comparative analysis of our method's performance, before finally analysing the relationship between uncertainty in the data, the convexity of the problem, and the prediction uncertainty.
+We begin this article with two application studies: first, we infer locations of a line failure in the British power grid from observations of the network response to the cut; and secondly, we infer economic cost relations between retail centres in Greater London.
+Thereafter we conduct a comparative analysis of our method's performance, before finally demonstrating the connection between the uncertainty on the neural net prediction and the uncertainty of the inference problem.